Analyst-Joan/Maven-Marketing-Campaign-Analysis/README.md

 ![](channel_perf.PNG)

 ## Dashboard
-The interactive dashboard contains a worksheet overview of the analysis visuals.
-It was created to provide insights and dynamic answers to the business questions.
-You can interact with the dashboard here.
+The interactive dashboard contains a Microsoft Excel worksheet overview of the analysis.
+It was created to provide insights and dynamic answers to business questions posed during the analysis.
+You can interact with the dashboard **[Here](https://drive.google.com/file/d/12THBWxy1jAy2XjsM6C5LTyNDkdhvNl-h/view?usp=drive_link).**

 ![](Maven_mkt_dashboard.PNG)

 ## Key Insights: